-The state-level Festival is the grand finale and culminating event of 14 separate county-wide Teen Arts Festivals held in the following NJ counties: Atlantic, Bergen, Burlington, Camden, , Cumberland, Essex, Gloucester, Hudson, Hunterdon, Mercer, Monmouth, Morris, Ocean, Passaic, Salem, Somerset, Sussex, Union, & Warren.
+The state-level Festival is the grand finale and culminating event of 14 separate county-wide Teen Arts Festivals held in the following NJ counties: Atlantic, Bergen, Burlington, Cape May, Cumberland, Hudson, Monmouth, Morris, Salem/Gloucester (joint festival), Somerset, Sussex, Union and Warren.
 The very best students from these individual county festivals will be invited to have their work showcased at the state level.

-The New Jersey State Teen Arts Festival will be held at Ocean County College on June 1, 2 & 3, 2016.
+The New Jersey State Teen Arts Festival will be held at Ocean County College on May 31, June 1 & 2, 2017.
 We anticipate that approximately 5,000 high school and middle school students from across the state will be attending the Festival during its three-day run.
 The NJ State Festival along with the County Festivals will engage over 35,000 young NJ artists.
-There will be a cocktail reception and grand opening of the Festival on Tuesday, May 31 for VIPs and invited guests.

 The Festival features many innovative components all designed to enhance the ability and careers of NJ Young Artists and to promote the importance of arts education in our schools.
 Students and arts teachers participating in the State Festival will be offered: